shubham30bajpai/algo/README.md

 # algo
-A collection of algorithms for data structure and algorithms
+A collection of algorithms for DSA